singh-man/books/crackingTheCoding/05_bitManipulation.md

 ---

-**5.1 Insertion:**  You are  given  two  32-bit  numbers,   N   and  M,   and  two  bit  positions,  i and j.
-Write a  method  to  insert  M   into  N  such  that  M   starts  at  bit  j and  ends  at  bit  i.
-You can  assume   that   the   bits  j  through   i have  enough   space  to  fit  all  of  M.   That  is,  if M  = 10011,  you can assume that  there  are at least 5 bits between  j and i.
-You would not, for example, have j = 3 and i = 2, because M could not fully fit between bit 3 and bit 2.

-EXAMPLE

-Input:  N  = 10000000000,  M = 10011,  i = 2,  j = 6

-Output: N  =  10001001100

-Hints: #137, #769, #215

-**5.2 	Binary to String:** Given a real number between O and 1 (e.g., 0.72) that is passed in as a double, print the binary representation.
-If the number cannot be represented accurately in binary with at most 32 characters, print "ERROR:"

-Hints:#743,#767,#773,#269,#297

-**5.3 	Flip Bit to Win:** You have an integer and you can flip exactly one bit from a 0 to a 1.
-Write code to find the length of the longest sequence of ls you could create.

-EXAMPLE

-Input:   1775 (or:  11011101111)

-Output:  8

-Hints:#759, #226, #374,#352

-**5.4 	Next  Number:** Given a positive integer, print the next smallest and the next largest number that have the same number of 1 bits in their binary representation.

-Hints:#747,#7 75, #242,#372,#339,#358,#375,#390

-**5.5  Debugger:** Explain what the following code does: ((n  &   (n-1)) ==  0).

-Hints:#757,#202,#267,#302,#346,#372,#383,#398..--·           pg 285

-**5.6 	Conversion:** Write a function to determine the number of bits you would need to flip to convert integer A to integer B.

-EXAMPLE

-Input:    29   (or:  11101), 15   (or:  01111)

-Output:   2

-Hints:#336,#369 ...........	pg286

-**5.7 	Pairwise Swap:** Write a program to swap odd and even bits in an integer with as few instructions as possible (e.g., bit 0 and bit 1 are swapped, bit 2 and bit 3 are swapped, and so on).

-Hints:#745,#248,#328,#355. .... . ...   pg 286

-**5.8  Draw Line:** A monochrome screen is stored as a single array of bytes, allowing eight consecutive pixels to be stored in one byte.
-The screen has width w, where w is divisible by 8 (that is, no byte will be split across rows).
-The height of the screen, of course, can be derived from the length of the array and the width.
-Implement a function that draws a horizontal line from (xl, y) to ( x2,   y).

-The method signature should look something like:

-drawline(byte[] screen, int  width, int  xl,  int  x2,  int y)

-Hints:#366,#387,#384,#397

 Additional Questions: Arrays and Strings (#1.1, #1.4, #1.8), Math and Logic Puzzles  (#6.1O), Recursion (#8.4, #8.14), Sorting and Searching (#10.7, #10.8), C++ (#12.10), ModerateProblems (#16.1, #16.7), Hard Problems (#17.1).

 Hints start on page 662.

 5.1 	**Insertion:** You are given two 32-bit numbers, N and M, and two bit positions, iand j.
 Write a method to insert  Minto N such  that Mstarts at bit j and  ends at bit i.
 You can assume that the bits j through ihave enough space to fit all of M. That  is, if M = 10011, you can assume that  there are at least  5 bits between j and  i.
 You would not, for example, have j = 3and i= 2, because Mcould  not  fully fit between bit 3 and  bit 2.